-IMT 1195 - Tool and Die Troubleshooting
+IMT 1195 - Tool and Die Troubleshooting 2 Credit hours

 Introduces the fundamentals of troubleshooting and problem solving as it relates to tool and die technology.
 Covers basic nomenclature, terminology, classification of problems related to manufactured parts, repair techniques and maintenance of new/existing tools in the manufacturing industry.